a-dubs/smart-deadbolt/README.md

-# Smart IoT Deadbolt Controller
+# Custom Smart Deadbolt Controller

 Smart deadbolt controller leveraging MySensors for connectivity running on an Arduino pro micro which manipulates a TT motor to turn a standard deadbolt.